void

 Literature

-Batěk is mentioned when Feldkurat Katz, with a heavy hangover sounds like a lecture by Batěk.
+Batěk is mentioned when Feldkurat Katz, suffering from a heavy hangover, sounds as if he is delivering a lecture by Batěk.

 Background

-Batěk was a Czech doctor of chemistry and very prominent in the fight against the twin demons of alcohol and tobacco.
-He was also a vegetarian, sci-fi writer, scout-activist, YMCA-activist and pacifist.
-For a long period in 1919 he held (almost) daily lectures at Staroměstské náměstí so it is probably these the novel refers to.
+Batěk was a Czech doctor of chemistry and was very prominent in the fight against the twin demons of alcohol and tobacco.
+He was also a vegetarian, science fiction writer, scout activist, YMCA activist and pacifist.
+During a lengthy period in 1919, he gave almost daily lectures at Staroměstské náměstí, so these are probably the ones to which the novel refers.

-He also lectured for the Czechoslovak abstinent's association, together with Pavla Moudrá a.o.
+He also lectured for the Czechoslovak Abstinence Association, together with Pavla Moudrá and others.

 Quote(s) from the novel